Christy007/WebDeveloperBootcamp2021-Basics/README.md

     href can redirect user to another website or to webpages within the same website.
   * **< img >** is used to add image to our webpage.<br>
     Main attributes for img element are **src** to sepecify the location of the image.
 It can be local pictures or any online links<br>
-    Next attrivbute is **alt** which describes the image making it more accessible to all users using screen readers
+    Next attribute is **alt** which describes the image making it more accessible to all users using screen readers
   *